CrazySiberianScientist/ECS_particles_0/README.md

 Since this project is training there are some disadvantages:
 * Project isn't well tested
 * I tried to implement cross-platform code, but it isn't configured for Linux build
-* There are may be strange and weird names and architecture decisions
+* There are may be strange names and architecture decisions
 * Isn't thread safe

 ## Requirements and external dependencies

 ECS part:
-* C++17 compiler (repository includes MS Visual Studio 2019 project)
+* C++17 compiler (repository includes MS Visual Studio 2019 project and CMake for msvc)

 Dummy-Engine part:
 * GLFW (https://www.glfw.org/).
 In project global variable **GLFW_DIR** is used.